-DUTIES: - Work closely THAP Project Staff to develop advocacy, outreach, and prevention education materials aimed at YMSM, LGBTQ, and non-traditional populations.
-Learn and be proficient in the use of THAP presentation/workshop materials. - Conduct monthly presentations. - Provide administrative support to the THEO staff and Peers, as needed. - Plan, Develop, Implement, and maintain all social media initiatives. - Attend monthly staff meetings, mandatory trainings (Community Promise - Co, Be Proud, Be Responsible - BPBR), and seminars.
-(DUTIES AND RESPONSIBILITIES ARE NOT LIMITED TO THE ABOVE POSITION DESCRIPTION) QUALIFICATIONS: REQUIRED: High School Diploma with 1 year experience or college student majoring in Public Health, Social Work, Education or Counseling.
-PREFERRED: Interest in Sexual Health Education, HIV Prevention, or Counseling Additional Info: Interested candidates are encouraged to submit their cover letter and resume to: firstname.lastname@example.org.
-Special note:SOME WEEKENDS REQUIRED.
-Closing Date: 07/03/20 STATE UNIVERSITY OF NEW YORK IS AN EQUAL OPPORTUNITY / AFFIRMATIVE ACTION EMPLOYER
+DUTIES: - Work closely with THAP Project Staff to develop advocacy, outreach and prevention education materials aimed at YMSM, LGBTQ and non traditional populations.
+Learn and be proficient in the use of THAP presentation/workshop materials. - Conduct monthly presentations. - Provide administrative support to the THEO staff and Peers as needed. - Plan, develop, implement and maintain all social media initiatives. - Attend monthly staff meetings, mandatory trainings (Community Promise - Co, Be Proud, Be Responsible - BPBR) and seminars.
+(DUTIES AND RESPONSIBILITIES ARE NOT LIMITED TO THE ABOVE POSITION DESCRIPTION) QUALIFICATIONS: High School Diploma with 1 year experience or college student majoring in Public Health, Social Work, Education or Counseling.
+Additional Info: Some weekends required.
+Closing Date: Open Until Filled STATE UNIVERSITY OF NEW YORK IS AN EQUAL OPPORTUNITY / AFFIRMATIVE ACTION EMPLOYER

 About SUNY Downstate Medical Center